Football clubs

 1890 - 1893

-For the club referred to as Clive Vale between 1890 - 1893 read the history of East Hastings FC.
+For the club referred to as Clive Vale during this period, see the history of East Hastings FC.

 1898

-Clive Vale United were reported to be playing games in 1898, but no other information is known about the club.
+Clive Vale United were reported to be playing matches in 1898, but no further details are known

 1901

-There are records of a Clive Vale FC in 1901, but no more information is known about the club.
+Records indicate the existence of a Clive Vale FC in 1901, though no additional information is available.

 1907 - 1909

-Clive Vale Old Boys competed for the Brassey Cup and Old Boys Cup in 1908-09, the latter of which they won in 1907-08.
+Clive Vale Old Boys competed in the Brassey Cup and Old Boys Cup during this era, winning the latter in the 1907–08 season.

 Clock House United